Researching about UPS and running into a bunch of technical jargon that feels confusing?

 Not familiar with KW and KVA?
 Visit our post on “10 UPS Electrical Terms You Need To Know”.

-What’s really important for the typical UPS user is to know that when comparing capacity of different UPS’s, the ONLY (and I cant stress this enough), ONLY thing you need to look at is output KW.
-Period.
+What’s really important for the typical UPS user is to know that when comparing capacity of different UPS’s, the ONLY thing you need to look at is output KW.
 The rest (KVA) is smoke and mirrors.

 On- Line UPS